LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 can be thought of as an indicator of listener arousal or effort that is time-aligned to the stimulus (i.e., the response latency of the pupil has been effectively removed).
-Statistical comparison of deconvolved pupil dilation time series (i.e., “effort”) was performed using a non-parametric cluster-level one-sample *t*-test on the within-subject differences in deconvolved pupil size between experimental conditions (clustering across time only),[@MarisOostenveld2007] as implemented in `mne-python`.[@GramfortEtAl2013]
+Statistical comparison of deconvolved pupil dilation time series (i.e., “effort” in Figures \ref{fig-rev-pupil} and
+\ref{fig-voc-pupil}) was performed using a non-parametric cluster-level one-sample *t*-test on the within-subject differences in deconvolved pupil size between experimental conditions (clustering across time only),[@MarisOostenveld2007] as implemented in `mne-python`.[@GramfortEtAl2013]